What it is

 vault note.
 No ads, no clutter."

 Ask which ones the user wants.
 Build them.
-Update commands reference
+Update the commands

 Create Meta/Reference/Daily Workflow.md in the user's language: